Index...

 UPDATE [ SUBTREE ] [ IDENTITY ] pathname [ source_alias ] [, ... ]

-SET expression = expression [, ... ]
+SET expression = expression [ IF MODIFIED ] [, ... ]

 [ WHERE expression ]